nwunderly/fun-police/README.md

 # Rickroll-warning-system
- A discord bot that detects and warns you of potential Rick rolls.
+ An open source discord bot that scans youtube videos for rickrolling content.